Satellites at Knowth

 Macalister then proceeded to dig a trench south along the line of kerbstones looking for an entrance.
 He exposed fifty-eight kerbstones, forty-eight of which were engraved.

 The major excavation and reconstruction of Knowth took place over forty years, beginning in 1962 and concluding in 2000.
 Professor George Eogan has devoted most of his archaeological career to excavating the site.
 The earlier phase of the excavations, from 1962 to 1967 concentrated on the smaller and most likely earlier monuments, and eighteen satellites were eventually discovered and excavated.
 In 1994 the remains of another monument, Site 20, was found in the disturbed area between Site 2 and Site 3.
 Though the site is mostly destroyed, the excavators believe the chamber was cruciform in shape.

-The satellite mounds range around the central mound on all sides and average about 12 m in diameter, though the largest (2 & 15) are 20 - 22 meters in diameter.
-Several were too destroyed to make out much of their shape or plan, so they are indicated by circles in the clickable plan below.
+The satellite mounds range around the central mound on all sides and average about twelve metres in diameter, though the largest monuments (sites 2 and 15) are twenty to twenty-five meters in diameter.
+Several were too destroyed to make out much of their shape or plan, so they are indicated by circles on the plan of Knowth, above.